 BioZone arose from informal collaborations within the Department of Chemical Engineering and Applied Chemistry and across the campus.
-It has grown to include nine Faculty members, which includes their research groups and collaborators.
-Extensive renovations on the third and fourth floor of Wallberg were recently completed; the changes add significant and enhanced research space and strength in areas of protein characterization, mass spectrometry, enzymology, bioprocess engineering and biocatalysis.
+It has grown to include nine faculty members, which includes their research groups and collaborators.
+Extensive renovations on the third and fourth floor of Wallberg were completed in 2013; the changes add significant and enhanced research space and strength in areas of protein characterization, mass spectrometry, enzymology, bioprocess engineering and biocatalysis.